Pułtusk: Early modern period

+The town suffered from epidemics in 1572, 1602, 1613, 1622 and 1656, and fires in 1613 and 1646.
+During the Deluge, Pułtusk was occupied by Swedish forces in 1656.
 On 21 April 1703 during the Great Northern War, a decisive battle was fought in Pułtusk, where the Swedish army under Charles XII defeated and captured a large part of the Saxon army under Graf von Steinau.
 Although the town and the castle were initially conquered by Polish forces, they were later recaptured by the Swedish army, which looted and destroyed it.

 After the Partitions of Poland, the town was annexed by the Kingdom of Prussia.
 The Polish forces of General Antoni Madaliński stationed in Pułtusk in 1794 declined to obey Prussian orders and started their march towards Kraków.
 This marked the start of the Kościuszko Uprising.
 Prussian rule lasted only a few years.